ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: Call to undefined method MCI_Footnotes_Convert error #4993
 * Fixed: Search bar close icon is hidden behind the admin navigation bar #4991
 * Fixed: AMP menu automatically scrolls down to bottom in Design three #4967
+* Fixed: Single post content not showing when using AMP on subdomain #4996

 = 1.0.76.13 (19th April 2021) =
 * Improvements: Added an option to preserve original permalinks in mobile redirection #4207